 Sailing at CIC is great with consistent westerly winds that pick up late in the morning and blow until sunset.
-Younger campers sail with sailing instructors in Catalina Capri 14.2 keeled day sailors and older campers learn to sail in Optimist dinghies.
-During badgework all campers sail in Optimists while more experienced campers sail the Capris with a friend.
+Younger campers sail with sailing instructors in Catalina Expo 14.2 keeled day sailors and older campers learn to sail in 18′ Hobie Getaways.
+During badgework campers can sign up to sail either both boats.

 Water-skiing, wake-boarding, knee-boarding and tubing are power boat activities.
 Campers go 5 or 6 to a boat for their chance to learn any one of these activities.
 2nd through 4th graders love to ride the tubes while older campers are ready for the challenge of learning how to ski or wakeboard.
 Early morning PBA is at 6 AM each morning and is optional on the morning it is offered to your cabin.

 Archery and Air Rifles are opportunities for campers to learn important safety lessons and develop the concentration and focus needed to succeed in these activities.
 While these activities are not physically demanding like other camp activities, they do require that campers concentrate and make adjustments to their technique to improve.
 Added in 2017 are tomahawks.
 Campers learn to throw a tomahawk at a tree stump target.
 The feeling when you sink the blade the first time is incredible!